Jamming transition in kinetically constrained models with reflection symmetry: Introduction

 \section{Introduction}

 Athermal particles with repulsive interactions exhibit rigidity with an amorphous structure when the density of the particles is higher than a critical value.
-Such a phenomenon is referred to as a {\it jamming transition}, and elucidation of the nature of jamming transitions is a challenging problem in statistical physics \cite{Liu,Olsson,Saaloos,Hatano,Otsuki,Dauchot1,Dauchot2, Dauchot3}.
-Thus far, the replica theory in equilibrium statistical mechanics has provided an insight into jamming transitions as well as glass transitions \cite{Zamponi,Mezard}.
-As a different approach, kinetically constrained models (KCMs), which were investigated with a physical picture that glassy dynamics is purely kinematic \cite{Sollich}, have been considered for understanding jamming transitions \cite{TBF}.
-A notable property of KCMs is the absence of singularities in the equilibrium properties.
-Although KCMs are simple mathematical models that lack several properties of realistic materials, recent experimental studies have attempted to reveal the relationship between KCMs and glass-forming materials \cite{Dauchot, Garrahan}.
+Such a phenomenon is referred to as a {\it jamming transition}, and elucidation of the nature of jamming transitions is a challenging problem in statistical physics \cite{Liu,Saaloos,Olsson,Hatano,Otsuki,Dauchot1,Dauchot2,Dauchot3}.
+Thus far, the replica theories and the related cavity methods for equilibrium glass models have provided insights into jamming transitions as well as glass transitions \cite{Zamponi,Mezard}.
+As a different approach, kinetically constrained models (KCMs), which were investigated with a physical picture that glassy dynamics is purely kinematic \cite{Fredrickson,Kob,Sollich}, have been considered for understanding jamming transitions \cite{TBF}.
+A particular property of KCMs is the absence of singularities in the equilibrium properties.
+Nevertheless, dynamical phase transitions in KCMs on Bethe lattices have been known to be strongly connected to a certain dynamical phase transition called a freezing transition in equilibrium glass models \cite{Semerjian}.
+Also, recent studies have attempted to reveal the relationship between KCMs and glass-forming materials \cite{Dauchot,Garrahan}.

 Let us review theoretical studies on KCMs in brief.
-The first rigorous proof for the existence of a freezing transition was presented for the Fredrickson-Andersen model and the Kob-Andersen model on a Bethe lattice \cite{SBT}.
-In this case, a freezing transition means a transition to a freezing phase where an infinite number of particles are at rest as a result of blocking by other particles.
-However, for these models in finite dimensions, it has been shown that there are no true phase transitions \cite{Toninelli1,TBF0}, even though the results of numerical simulations suggested the existence of transition.
-Then, a remarkable discovery was made that certain KCMs exhibit a freezing transition in two dimensions \cite{TBF,Toninelli2,Toninelli3,Schwarz}.
-Here, it should be noted that the constraint conditions of these models depend on directions.
-This characteristic property of KCMs distinguishes them from the more familiar {\it direction-free} models such as the Ising models.
+Here, we generally call dynamical phase transitions in KCMs freezing transitions, which mean the transition from an equilibrium phase to a frozen phase where an infinite number of particles are at rest as a result of blocking by other particles.
+The first proof for the existence of a freezing transition was presented for the Fredrickson-Andersen (FA) model and then also the Kob-Andersen model on a Bethe lattice \cite{SBT,TBF0}.
+However, for these models in finite dimensions, it has been shown that there are no true phase transitions \cite{TBF0,Toninelli1}, even though the numerical simulations have shown an indication of a transition.
+Then, it has been proved that a KCM, which is called spiral model, exhibits a freezing transition in two dimensions \cite{Toninelli2,Toninelli3}, leading to the concept of universality classes (we call that of the spiral model {\it spiral} class) for finite-dimensional freezing transitions.